 The Internment: Links to More Information

-The WWII internment of some 120,000 Japanese-Americans is documented in a growing number of books and websites.
-We provide here a small selection of websites worth exploring.
-These sites are not associated with Willow Valley Press.
-The links are provided as a service to readers interested in learning more about the historical background and social impact of events encompassed in Kiyo Sato’s Dandelion Through the Crack.
+The WWII internment of some 120,000 Japanese-Americans is documented in a growing number of websites, videos, and books.
+We provide here a small selection worth exploring.
+These sources are not associated with Willow Valley Press.
+These sources are provided as a service to readers interested in learning more about the historical background and social impact of events encompassed in Kiyo Sato’s Dandelion Through the Crack.

-- Maps and diagrams of the Japanese-American internment camps in the United States.
+- A map of the Japanese-American internment camps in the United States.

 - Library of Congress: Japanese-American Internment